- Pharmacy Certification

 Don't most people just go to their local pharmacies anyway?
 How many people are really using online pharmacies for the right reasons to begin with?

-We think it's great if people go to their local, brick-and-mortar pharmacy!
+We think it's great if people go to their local, brick-and-mortar pharmacies!
 It's very important to be able to consult with a pharmacist in person, and online pharmacies are not for everybody.

 However, online pharmacies, if they are safe and legitimate, can offer an added convenience, especially if you are just seeking to reﬁll an existing prescription online.